cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 	    nativeUsernameValidation(Base64.getDecoder().decode(str.getBytes()));
     }
 ```
-- it can be accessed by the javascript processed by the WebView and calls the method `nativeUsernameValidation`
+- it can be accessed by the javascript processed by the WebView
+- it calls the method `nativeUsernameValidation`

 So we can get a look to the method `nativeUsernameValidation`:
 ```java
 public native String nativeUsernameValidation(byte[] bArr);
 ```
-- it is a native method so basically is loaded from an external library written in C/C++
+- **==it is a native method so basically is loaded from an external library written in C/C++==**

-In fact we can also notice that the class QuoteActivity loads a native library from the application libraries:
+In fact we can also notice that the class QuoteActivity loads a native library from the application libraries contained into the folder `/lib:
 ```java
 static {
     System.loadLibrary("safetynetchallengepart");
 }
 ```

+We take note of that, because it will be useful later.

 ### index.html analysis
 At this point we can continue our investigation and we can get a look to the file `index.html` to see what it contains: